Marygrove vs. Sunsetter

 Warranty and Durability

-Marygrove Awnings stands out with an industry-leading warranty ensuring your investment is protected over the long term.
+Marygrove Awnings stands out with a comprehensive warranty ensuring your investment is protected over the long term.
 Marygrove offers:

 10 Year Warranty on Motors